micro/micro/docs/upgrade-guide/README.md

 ### Introduction

 As part of v3 we've simplified the development model and consolidated the micro and go-micro libraries.
 This means that you, as the developer, only need to worry about leveraging the libraries offered in micro.
-Users of the now depricated [go-micro](https://github.com/asim/go-micro) framework can follow this guide to upgrade their projects to use Micro v3.
+Users of the now deprecated [go-micro](https://github.com/asim/go-micro) framework can follow this guide to upgrade their projects to use Micro v3.

 ### Service